 - Graduate work stream visas can be granted for up to 18 months

-*The fee listed above is current as of 17 Jan 2018 and is subject to change.
+*The fee listed above is current as of the 10th of July 2019 and is subject to change.

 **Plus credit card payment fee if paying by credit card.

 It is very common for a student to not want to leave Australia after they have finished their studies.
 Pathway to Aus will assist in lodging an application for your visa based on your specific situation.
 Our Registered Migration Agents provide all clients with professional and correct advice.
 Pathway to Aus will provide:

 - Assist in obtaining the required supporting documents